Adjust Ski Bindings

 The installation of your bindings is a process that cannot begin without you asking yourself two important questions: What are you planning on doing with your skis and how skilled are you with them?

 The purpose of the bindings is to keep you safe.
 When installed right, they are set at the position that is most comfortable for your style and type of skis.
+There are lots of different types of ski, but if you are a beginner we would recommend all mountain skis.
 Getting them installed the right way is just as important as adjusting them, so if you aren’t sure how to install them, get a professional to do it for you.

 The abbreviation DIN is of the utmost importance when adjusting your bindings, and further down this text, you’ll see why.
 DIN, short for Deutsches Institut für Normung (German Institue for Standardization), has developed a scale of release force setting, a scale that has become an industry standard.